jmhutchison/QGIS-Training-Manual/vector_analysis/reproject_transform.rst

   * Clicking :guilabel:`OK`.

 * Add another vector layer to your map which has the data for Indonesia only.
-You'll find it as :kbd:`exercise_data/world/Indonesia_regions.shp`.
+You will find it as :kbd:`exercise_data/world/Indonesia_regions_32750.shp`.

 What do you notice?

-The layer isn't visible!
-But that's easy to fix, right?
+The layer is not visible!
+But that is easy to fix, right?

 * Right-click on the layer in the :guilabel:`Layers list`.
 * Select :guilabel:`Zoom to Layer Extent`.

-OK, so now we see Indonesia... but where is the rest of the world?
+So now we see Indonesia... but where is the rest of the world?

-It turns out that we can zoom between these two layers, but we can't ever see them at the same time.
-That's because their Coordinate Reference Systems are so different.
-The :guilabel:`continents` dataset is in *degrees*, but the :guilabel:`RSA` dataset is in *meters*.
-So, let's say that a given point in Cape Town in the :guilabel:`RSA` dataset is about :kbd:`4 100 000` meters away from the equator.
-But in the :guilabel:`continents` dataset, that same point is about :kbd:`33.9` degrees away from the equator.
+It turns out that we can zoom between these two layers, but we can not ever see them at the same time.
+That is because their Coordinate Reference Systems are so different.
+The :guilabel:`continents` dataset is in *degrees*, but the :guilabel:`Indonesia_regions_32750` dataset is in *meters*.
+So, let us say that a given point in Jakarta in the :guilabel:`Indonesia_regions_32750` dataset is about :kbd:`620 000` meters away from the equator.
+But in the :guilabel:`continents` dataset, that same point is about :kbd:`6.3` degrees away from the equator.

-This is the same distance - but QGIS doesn't know that!
+This is the same distance - but QGIS doesn't know that.
 You haven't told it to reproject the data.
-So as far as it's concerned, the version of South Africa that we see in the :guilabel:`RSA` dataset has Cape Town at the correct distance of :kbd:`4 100 000` meters from the equator.
-But in the :guilabel:`continents` dataset, Cape Town is only :kbd:`33.9` *meters* away from the equator!
+So as far as it's concerned, the version of Indonesia that we see in the :guilabel:`Indonesia_regions_32750` dataset has Jakarta at the correct distance of :kbd:`620 000` meters from the equator.
+But in the :guilabel:`continents` dataset, Jakarta is only :kbd:`6.3` *meters* away from the equator!
 You can see why this is a problem.

-QGIS doesn't know where Cape Town is *supposed* to be - that's what the data should be telling it.
-If the data tells QGIS that Cape Town is :kbd:`34` meters away from the equator and that South Africa is only about :kbd:`12` meters from north to south, then that is what QGIS will draw.
+QGIS does not know where Jakarta is *supposed* to be - that is what the data should be telling it.
+If the data tells QGIS that Jakarta is :kbd:`6.3` meters away from the equator and that Indonesia is only about :kbd:`12` meters from north to south, then that is what QGIS will draw.

 To correct this:

 * Switch :guilabel:`Enable 'on the fly' CRS transformation` on again as before.
-* Zoom to the extents of the :guilabel:`RSA` dataset.
+* Zoom to the extents of the :guilabel:`Indonesia_regions_32750` dataset.

-Now, because they're made to project in the same CRS, the two datasets fit
+Now, because they are made to project in the same CRS, the two datasets fit
 perfectly:

 .. image:: ../_static/vector_analysis/002.png
    :align: center

-When combining data from different sources, it's important to remember that they might not be in the same CRS.
+When combining data from different sources, it is important to remember that they might not be in the same CRS.
 "On the fly" reprojection helps you to display them together.

 |moderate| |FA| Saving a Dataset to Another CRS
 -------------------------------------------------------------------------------

-Remember when you calculated areas for the farms in the :guilabel:`Classification` lesson?
-You did it so that you could classify the farms according to area.

-* Open your usual map again (containing the Swellendam data).
-* Open the attribute table for the :guilabel:`rural` layer.
-* Scroll to the right until you see the :kbd:`AREA` field.

-Notice how the areas are all very small; basically zero.
-This is because these areas are given in degrees - the data isn't in a Projected Coordinate System.
-In order to calculate the area for the farms in square meters, the data has to be in square meters as well.
-So, we'll need to reproject it.

-But it won't help to just use "on the fly" reprojection.
-"On the fly" does what it says - it doesn't change the data, it just reprojects the layers as they appear on the map.
+We have shown how using "On the fly" can make layers with different projections appear on the same map.
+But how can we reproject the layers so they are the same projection?

 To truly reproject the data itself, you need to export it to a new file using a new projection.

+Our layer :guilabel:`Indonesian_regions_32750` is projected using the CRS WGS 84 / UTM zone 50S, which is correct for most of Indonesia.
+What we will do now is reproject this layer so it is the same as our :guilabel:`continents` layer.

-* Right-click on the :guilabel:`rural` layer in the :guilabel:`Layers list`.
+* Right-click on the :guilabel:`Indonesian_regions_32750`
+* Click on :guilabel:`Save as`
-* Select :guilabel:`Save As...` in the menu that appears.
-You will be shown the :guilabel:`Save vector layer as...` dialog.
+* A new window :guilabel:`Save vector layer as...` will appear
-* Click on the :guilabel:`Browse` button next to the :guilabel:`Save as` field.
+* Click on the :guilabel:`Browse` button next to the :guilabel:`Save as` field
-* Navigate to :kbd:`exercise_data/` and specify the name of the new layer as :kbd:`rural_reprojected.shp`.
+* Navigate to your :kbd:`exercise_data/` folder, and call your new file :kbd:`Indonesia_regions_WGS84.shp`
 * Leave the :guilabel:`Encoding` unchanged.
 * Change the value of the :guilabel:`Layer CRS` dropdown to :guilabel:`Selected CRS`.
 * Click the :guilabel:`Browse` button beneath the dropdown.
 * The :guilabel:`CRS Selector` dialog will now appear.
 * In its :guilabel:`Filter` field, search for :kbd:`33S`.
-* Choose :guilabel:`WGS 84 / UTM zone 33S` from the list.
+* Choose :guilabel:`WGS 84 EPSG:4326` from the list.
 * Click :guilabel:`OK`.

 The :guilabel:`Save vector layer as...` dialog now looks like this:

 .. image:: ../_static/vector_analysis/004.png